Annotating Foundations and Identifying Structural Elements in Revit Structure

 Okay, let’s place an arrow here.
 Start here.
 Let’s identify it.

 Very good.
-Now, we're finished annotating our foundation plan.
-All of the references we've made will be showing up in, again, schedules as we proceed through the videos of making project sheets.
+We’ve now finished annotating our foundation plan.
+All of the references we’ve made will appear in schedules as we continue creating project sheets in the following videos.

 That's it for this video.
 We'll see you in the next one.